day8/re-frame/docs/NewREADME.md

-Having said that, re-frame remains a work in progress and it falls short in a couple of ways - for example it doesn't work as well as we'd like with devcards (which is a library vs framework issue) - we're still puzzling over some aspects and tweaking as we go.
-All libraries represent a point in the possible design space, with pros and cons.
+Having said that, re-frame remains a work in progress and it falls short in a couple of ways - for example it doesn't work as well as we'd like with devcards, because it is a framework, rather than a library.
+We're still puzzling over some aspects and tweaking as we go.
+All designs represent a point in the possible design space, with pros and cons.

 And, yes, re-frame is fast, straight out of the box.
 And, yes, it has